 Nerd out about stuff.
 Show you're proud of what you've done, you're amped about what they're doing, and you have opinions about languages and workflows.

 Once you get into the coding questions, communication is key.
-A candidate who needed some help along the way but communicated clearly can be even better than a candidate who breezed through the question.
+A candidate who needs some help along the way but communicates clearly can be even better than a candidate who breezes through the question.